"YVY"

 As a certified non-profit entity, Ivy develops intervention projects in collaboration with the beneficiaries, bringing together dedicated and multidisciplinary teams of local experts and specialists.
 This collaborative approach allows Ivy to combine global public policy expertise with a deep understanding of local challenges, providing a clear competitive advantage in driving sustainable transitions.

-Ivy’s work is heavily inspired by Uruguay’s success in creating a sustainable development model that integrates energy, environmental, and territorial actions.
-The country has developed a renewable energy system that now generates 98% of its electricity from hydro, wind, solar and biomass, while implementing effective waste management and land use policies.
+Ivy’s work is largely inspired by Uruguay’s success in creating a sustainable development model that integrates energy, environmental and territorial actions.
+The country has developed a renewable energy system that now generates 98% of its electricity from hydro, wind, solar and biomass waste, while implementing effective waste management and land use policies.